Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 ```
 Then create a table where you will store the customer feedback dataset:
 ```
-CREATE OR REPLACE TABLE advanced_analytics.public.orders_reviews AS SELECT  $1::NUMBER as order_id,
+CREATE OR REPLACE TABLE ADVANCED_ANALYTICS.PUBLIC.ORDERS_REVIEWS AS SELECT  $1::NUMBER as order_id,
         $2::VARCHAR as customer_id,
         TO_GEOGRAPHY($3) as delivery_location,